greywillfade/theworld/japan/tokyo/index.md

 # Tokyo

-Last visited Summer 2018.
+Last visited November/December 2019.

 ## The basics

 ### Heading into Tokyo from Narita
 The first two times we caught the Airport Limousine Bus, as it went straight to our hotel and let us see some of the countryside on the way.
-An alternative is the Narita Express train (NEX) which you can catch from directly under the airport, and is what we use now as it's faster and runs more regularly.
+After that we've always caught the train - the [Narita Express](https://www.jreast.co.jp/e/nex/) (N'EX) which you catch from directly under the airport.
+This is faster and runs more regularly.
 Both have pros and cons - bear in mind carting large amounts of luggage through enormous, busy, overwhelming stations for lots of changes may not be what you need after a long flight!

 ### Heading into Tokyo from Haneda
-Haneda is much closer to the city, and serves both 'sides' of Tokyo - the Keikyu Line towards Shinagawa (for Shinjuku/Shibuya) and the monorail takes the same amount of time to go towards Hamamatsucho (for Tokyo/Ueno).
+Haneda is much closer to the city, and serves both 'sides' of Tokyo easily.
+Your options are the Keikyu Line towards Shinagawa (for Shinjuku/Shibuya), or the monorail to go towards Hamamatsucho (for Tokyo/Ueno).

+Personally, if I have a choice, I'd probably fly in and out of Haneda as it's always been so quick for me.

 ## Where to stay